 Homaged, referenced and replayed repeatedly, some of cinema's most engaging openings have taken form in different genres, different scales and in different ways.
-Some aim to ratchet up the tension slowly, whereas others plunge into the action immediately (often, into sci-fi dystopia), grabbing everyone's attention straight away and ensuring a fast start to the story's proceedings.
+Some aim to ratchet up the tension slowly, whereas others plunge into the action immediately, grabbing everyone's attention straight away and ensuring a fast start to the story's proceedings.

 Some of the most effective auteurs to have mastered the act of the opening sequence include Francis Ford Coppola, Sergio Leone, and Quentin Tarantino.
-But while they're the usual suspects, there are countless other directors who've managed to impart a memorable opening.
-(Or two.)
+But while they're the usual suspects, there are countless other directors who've managed to impart a memorable opening in a given feature.